javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/selectors.md

 #### Matching by type

 A file can belong to more than one element type at the same path level.
 When [multi-type elements](./settings.md#boundarieselements-single-type) are enabled (`boundaries/elements-single-type: false`), the runtime description carries every matching type in a `types` array.
-By default the plugin keeps a single type for backward compatibility, so most projects have a one-element `types` array.
+By default the plugin keeps a single type for backward compatibility, so an element's `types` array usually holds a single type.

 The `type` selector property matches the element's **first** type — `types[0]`: